DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Data Controller

-And finally, add a controller for the data action
+Finally, we will add a controller for the data action:

 ~~~js
 //DHX.Gantt.Web\Controllers\DataController.cs